MoenMi/notes/classes/st531/ml3-decision-trees.md

 The leaf nodes in a decision tree provide the predictions.

+Each leaf node contains a decision and an estimate (percent confidence).

+Regression trees are built to handle continuous target variables, as opposed to regular decision trees, which handle categorical target variables.
+- Regular decision trees use metrics like Gini impurity, entropy, or misclassification error to choose splits.
+Regression trees use Mean Squared Error (MSE), or similar metrics.

 ## 3.2 - Modifying the Model: Tree Structure

 A decision tree can have more than 2-way splits.

 ## 3.3 - Modifying the Model: Recursive Partitioning

 The recursive partitioning method is a greedy, top-down partitioning method that makes locally optimal choices.
-At each node, the algorithm decides the best split.
+At each node, the algorithm decides the best split, which is one that reduces variability and increases purity.
 This continues until a stopping rule prevents further growth.

 The Gini index measures the probability that any two elements of a group, chosen at random and with replacement, are different.
 This can be used as a criterion for determining whether to split.